Do you remember playing in a sandbox? They were everywhere, from the parks, at school, and, if we were lucky, in our backyards.

 This wooden sandbox is a great option for one or more kids to play in.
 It’s built using heavy-duty wood and can act as an expanded play area for their other toys.

-The sandbox holds at least 500 pounds of sand but it allows you to increase sand depth up to 1000 pounds.
+The sandbox holds at least 500 pounds of sand, but it allows you to increase the sand depth to 1000 pounds.
 The manufacturer has included a polyethylene sandbox cover that can be used to prevent unwelcome animals or debris.

 - Accommodates up to 1000 pounds.

-- Easy cleanup that only requires you to use sand box cover.
+- Easy cleanup that only requires you to use a sandbox cover.

-- Large sandbox accommodates several children at once.
+- A large sandbox accommodates several children at once.